 The curves of the apple define the stylistic artistry, and the flat black chrome colour denotes sophistication.

 It is definitely an eye-catcher for individuals who seek a user-friendly and straightforward gadget for their daily lives.

 2 – Coca-Cola

-The most popular of soda products, Coca-Cola, has captured the hearts and minds of soda drinkers worldwide with its trademark red and white logo.
+The most popular soda product, Coca-Cola, has captured the hearts and minds of soda drinkers worldwide with its trademark red and white logo.

 However, primarily, the company chose red to be their primary colour because red is a very powerful, psychological colour – it denotes excitement and energy.

-The fonts that they use reflects the classiness of its product, meaning that the ingredients and processes that they use came with precise thinking, consideration and care.
+The fonts that they use reflects the classiness of its product, meaning that the ingredients and processes that they use come with precise thinking, consideration and care.